-The EURORDIS Black Pearl Awards is an annual awards ceremony which takes place in Brussels in February.
-Since 2012, EURORDIS-Rare Diseases Europe has organised this event to recognise the major achievements and outstanding commitment of patient advocates, patient organisations, policy makers, scientists, companies and media who strive to make a difference for the rare disease community.
+The February event is an annual awards ceremony launching the month of Rare Disease Day.
+Since 2012, EURORDIS-Rare Diseases Europe has organised this event to recognise the major achievements and outstanding commitment of patient advocates, patient organisations, policymakers, scientists, companies, and media who strive to make a difference for the rare disease community.

-Why is the event called the “EURORDIS Black Pearl Awards”?
+Why the EURORDIS Black Pearl Awards?

 The EURORDIS Black Pearl Awards are presented to individuals, organisations and companies who dedicate their lives to making a difference for the rare disease community.